jkjoeeekim/Super_Wario/readme.md

     - Add walking effect for Goombas.
     - Add bounds to prevent character from going backwards off screen.
     - Add triggered movement for goombas.
+    - Add death effect for goombas when stepped on.